 The third person who survived the camp was Mordechaj Podchlebnik.
 He escaped from the camp in January 1942.
 His story became inspiration for the story by Zofia Nałkowska "The man is strong" from the series "Medallions".
 He was a witness in the trial of Arthur Greiser and Herman Gielow, and in 1961 in the trial of Adolf Eichmann.
 He also testified at the German trial of the SS-Sonderkommando Kulmhof crew in 1963.
 He died in 1989.

 Chełmno nad Nerem - SS-Sonderkommando Kulmhof - was the FIRST extermination camp created in autumn 1941, operating until spring 1943 and for a short time in 1944.
 The main place of mass extermination of the Jewish population from the Reichsgau Wartheland and prisoners of the Łódź ghetto.
 The estimated number of victims varies between 150,000 and 250,000.
-Due to the fact that only seven people survived, we have very little information about this extermination center.
+Due to the fact that only six people survived, we have very little information about this extermination center.